pl. keratoses [kerato- + -osis]

 Thorough curettage is effective.
 This leaves a flat surface that becomes covered with normal skin within about 1 week.
 Pedunculated lesions can be removed surgically.
 Cautery may produce scarring and should not be used.

-SYN: wart, seborrheic
+SYN: SEE: wart, seborrheic

 SEBORRHEIC KERATOSES ON BACK